microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaServicePrincipalPasswordCredential.md

 ```

 ## Description
-the New-EntraBetaServicePrincipalPasswordCredential cmdlet creates a password credential for a service principal in Microsoft Entra ID.
+The New-EntraBetaServicePrincipalPasswordCredential cmdlet creates a password credential for a service principal in Microsoft Entra ID.

 ## Examples